tach80/PS-scripting/README.md

 I learned how to script thanks to a lot of anonymous programmers.
 Sometimes, I reused code from others and sometimes I adapted it to fulfill an specific task.
 Other times, they gave me the point I needed to get to the solution.
-Thanks to all of you.
+Thanks to all of you, wherever you are.

 I think that the fair thing is to give everyone its share.
 I wrote down each and every line of the code I uploaded.
 But you may think 'Hey, this guy is uploading some of my code'.
 In that case, let me know